 Adding a slightly sweet glaze to these rich nuts, creates an almost candy like treat.
 You’ll love them on their own for a slightly sweet savory snack.
 Glazed pecans also make great Christmas gifts.
 You can easily double, or even triple the recipe then portion into cute gift bags.

 If you’re not looking to give these delicious pecans away, you can add them to your favorite salads, they add just a hint of sweetness to a strawberry spinach salad.
-Another great option is add a handful to the top of some blueberry pancakes or yogurt for extra flavor and a crunchy texture to your breakfast.

-What makes roasted pecans so special
+What makes Southern Candied Pecans so special

 - They’re made with simple ingredients and classic spices you probably already have